-Load Check Check the load shifted or starte at least every 8 hours d to leak. to make sure it has not Spill Response Follow guideline es on the Spill Respons se card in case of a spill.
-Spill Reporting - Verbal, Internal Report any spill BC Hydro Emp Report to: • work leader involving solvent in tra loyees or manager, and ansit. owner of the e vehicle if it is not a B C Hydro vehicle Report to: BC Hydro p employer, a owner of the erson arranging the tra nd e vehicle ansport In addition, the there is potentia concern. managers below must Il for a large environme be notified promptly if ental impact or public Edie Thome Tel.
+Load Check Check the load at least every 8 hours to make sure it has not shifted or started to leak.
+Spill Response Follow guideline Follow guidelines on the Spill Response card in case of a spill.
+Spill Reporting - Verbal, Internal Report any spill involving solvent in transit.
+BC Hydro Employees Report to: • work leader or manager, and owner of the e vehicle if it is not a B C Hydro vehicle Report to: BC Hydro p employer, a owner of the erson arranging the tra nd e vehicle ansport In addition, the there is potentia concern. managers below must Il for a large environme be notified promptly if ental impact or public Edie Thome Tel.
 604.528.3419 Cel.
 778.828.6231 Lisa Seppala Tel.
 604.528.2500 Cel.
-778.866.3251 Spill Reporting - Verbal, External Spill to Water (100 L): (Spill to water in such as a ditch Any Quantity), or Spincludes anything direct or storm drain) ill to Land (More than ly connected to water, Provincial Emergency Program (PEP) at 1-800-663-344 (24-hour telephone); if the spill is to water or land where there is potential for the spill to reach water, confirm that PEP will notify Environment Canada (by memorandum understanding, Environment Canada is the lead federa agency for receiving spill notifications under section 36 (deleterious substances) of the Fisheries Act), and local municipality or Regional District if the spill is to a source of drinking water EP) at 1-800-663-3456 to water or land where ach water, confirm that da (by memorandum of ada is the lead federal ons under section 36(3) sheries Act), and rict if the spill is to a name and p notification name and p location, tim material spi cause and e action taker duration of t whone number of the people the spill whone number of the spile, and date of the spill lied and quantity effect of the spill or proposed action to the spill piller contain the spill weather conditions planned follow-up government agencies on the scene persons or agencies advised In addition, if the spill is more than 100 L, also notify: Iocal police CANUTEC at 1-613-996-6666 if a ship or railway vehicle is involved, and owner of a road vehicle, if it is not a BC Hydro vehicle To maintain good relations, the environmental specialist receiving the EIR should also notify applicable local environmental agency contacts such as the Department of Fisheries and Oceans or the BC Ministry of Environment.
+778.866.3251 Spill Reporting - Verbal, External Spill to Water (Any Quantity), or Spill to Land (More than 100 L): (Spill to water includes anything directly connected to water, such as a ditch or storm drain) Notify: Provincial Emergency Program (PEP) at 1-800-663-3456 (24-hour telephone); if the spill is to water or land where there is potential for the spill to reach water, confirm that PEP will notify Environment Canada (by memorandum of understanding, Environment Canada is the lead federal agency for receiving spill notifications under section 36(3) (deleterious substances) of the Fisheries Act), and local municipality or Regional District if the spill is to a source of drinking water name and p notification name and p location, tim material spi cause and e action taker duration of t whone number of the people the spill whone number of the spile, and date of the spill lied and quantity effect of the spill or proposed action to the spill piller contain the spill weather conditions planned follow-up government agencies on the scene persons or agencies advised In addition, if the spill is more than 100 L, also notify: Iocal police CANUTEC at 1-613-996-6666 if a ship or railway vehicle is involved, and owner of a road vehicle, if it is not a BC Hydro vehicle To maintain good relations, the environmental specialist receiving the EIR should also notify applicable local environmental agency contacts such as the Department of Fisheries and Oceans or the BC Ministry of Environment.
 External - Spill to Land Where There Is Potential for the Spill to Reach Water, Less than 100 L: For spills to land less than 100 L where there is potential for the spill to reach water, contact the group Environmental Specialist for advice on further notification.
 Spill Reporting The work leader or manager of the person providing notification of the spill must complete an environmental incident report in the SAP Incident Management System and distribute the report as indicated on the form, preferably within 24 hours of the spill.